vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 To ensure these, the covenant has to check:

-- There is transaction non-confidential output that burns the expected amount of Synth via sending it to the OP_RETURN script
+- There is a non-confidential transaction output that burns the expected amount of Synth via sending it to the OP_RETURN script
 - There is a signature over the entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is successfully verified against :m:`pub_{I}`